galindonkov/terraform-count/README.md

   > NOTE: The command will require an execution confirmation either with `yes` or `no`.

-- After positive confirmation and succesfully finished process, you will notice
+- After positive confirmation and succesfully finished process, you will notice based on the `count` parameter integer in this case  "2", two `null_resource.web` instances will be created with similar output:

+   `null_resource.web[1]: Refreshing state...
+(ID: 5083447139221252582)`

 - After you finish, you can destroy your currect infrastructure by `terraform destroy`